joncodo/SailsAngularStarter/README.md

 - Watch task to auto build on changes (done)
 - Populate Index.html automatically (done)

-## Tasks

-- Refresh token
-- Use Icon font
-- Full test to make sure its the exact same.
-- Fully documented (done)

 ## Full list of what techs we use?

 - Mongo, SailsJs, Anguar, Ui-Router, Grunt, Underscore.js
 - Passport oauth setup = https://www.youtube.com/watch?v=WXNsNchK74M
 - Have a look in the package.json and bower.json file for more.

-## Load times comparison

-## Lines of code comparison

-## Onboarding of a new person comparison

-## todo

-- Get the image font working.